-It is open daily from 9.00 am till 6.00 pm weekdays, there is an open access system, although most patients are now seen by appointment.
+It is open from 9.00 am till 6.00 pm weekdays excluding bank holidays, there is an open access system, although most patients are now seen by appointment.
 The Treatment Room is closed on Wednesday from 12.30pm till 2pm for training.

 The following article covers important information regarding the collection of specimens by patients for the Treatment Room: